Friday, September 7, 2012

 OccupyWallStreet: Why are the New York Times and Mayor Bloomberg Dissing OWS?
 In a Word: Fear.

-All we have to fear is fear itself (none here).
+All we have to fear is fear itself (none visible here).

 [Sep 28, updated through Oct 2.]
 Let's begin with a paragraph from the front page of today's New York Times: "As Scorn for Vote Grows, Protests Surge around the Globe":